jaffarkeikei/Flash-spurhacks/docs/api-reference.md

 ## Webhook Events

-FlashSettle sends webhook notifications for various events.
+Flash sends webhook notifications for various events.
 Each notification includes a signature header for verification.

 ### Verification

-Webhooks include an `X-FlashSettle-Signature` header with an HMAC signature calculated using your webhook secret:
+Webhooks include an `X-Flash-Signature` header with an HMAC signature calculated using your webhook secret:

 ```
-X-FlashSettle-Signature: t=1684148096,v1=5257a869e7ecebeda32affa62cdca3fa51cad7e77a0e56ff536d0ce8e108d8bd
+X-Flash-Signature: t=1684148096,v1=5257a869e7ecebeda32affa62cdca3fa51cad7e77a0e56ff536d0ce8e108d8bd
 ```

 To verify the signature:

 1. Extract the timestamp (`t`) and signature (`v1`) from the header
 2. Concatenate the timestamp, a period, and the raw request body: `{timestamp}.{body}`
 3. Compute an HMAC with SHA-256 using your webhook secret